GeoPython-UPD/site/source/index.rst

 Course topics
 -------------

-Upon completion of the course, students must be able to:
-* Explain computer concepts applicable to both general and geologic use;
-* Manipulate geologic data (raster data, vector data, and satellite imageries);
+Upon completion of the course, students will be able to explain computer concepts applicable to both general and geologic use, as well as manipulate geologic data (raster data, vector data, and satellite imageries);

-For the Geo-python After completing this course, the students understand basic programming concepts, are able to write short programs, and can manage, analyze and visualize scientific data using Python.
+For the Geo-python part, students understand basic programming concepts, are able to write short programs, and can manage, analyze and visualize scientific data using Python.
 The students also learn to use version control (git) and online repositories (GitHub) for documenting and communicating their work.
 Themes for each week are listed below.
 Read more about the weekly :doc:`learning goals in here <course-info/learning-goals>`.